-March 31, 2015 2014 - Contractual Fair Balance Value (Contractual Balance Fair Value (In tho isands) Fireside receivables portfolio \$ 743 \$ 743 \$ 1,664 \$ 1,664 Debt secured by Fireside receivables portfolio - - - 1,250
+March 31, 2015 December 3 014 Contractual Balance Fair Contractual Value Balance Fair Value (In thousands) Fireside receivables portfolio \$ 743 \$ 743 \$ 1,664 \$ 1,664 Debt secured by Fireside receivables portfolio - - - 1,250

 The fair value of the debt secured by the Fireside receivables portfolio represents the discounted value of future cash flows that we estimate will become due to the lender in accordance with the terms of our financing for the Fireside portfolio.
 The terms of the debt provide for the lenders to receive a share of residual cash flows from the underlying receivables after the contractual balance of the debt is repaid and the Company's investment in the Fireside portfolio is returned.
 The final residual payment was made in January 2015.